Memeplexx/olik/readme.md

   hobbies: new Array<string>(),
 });
 ```
 *Auto-registers with the Redux Devtools Extension.
-Initial state must be serializable.
+Initial state must be serializable.*
-It can be a simple primitive, or something far more nested.*

 ## WRITING STATE ##
 ```Typescript